MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 Fields are added by applying presets, either via the _Preset_ tab or via the ![Apply preset](../images/preset.png) _Apply best preset_ or ![Apply preset with optional tags](../images/tag_menu_apply_preset.png) _Apply best preset with optional tags_ buttons.
 The later will add fields for any optional tags that are present in the preset.

+If alternative tagging is available for the main object, the alternative presets will be displayed before those in the most recently used list.

 Further behaviour and menu items are similar or the same as for the _Details_ tab, the _Add language tags_ menu item will add local language variants of the name and similar keys to the preset if configured for the region (see [the GeoContext repository](https://github.com/simonpoole/geocontext)).

 ## Details Tab